samthomson/picili/README.md

 ## 1.0 How it works

-- user registers and connects their dropbox account through oauth
+- user registers and connects their dropbox account through OAuth
 - user then enters a folder on their dropbox where they store their pictures
-- picili polls dropbox every x minutes, gets a list of files.
+- picili polls dropbox every x minutes, getting a list of files.
 - compares to all files it has identified so far.
 - adds any new ones to a local list and quees them to be imported, and removes any now deleted files.
 - queued files are each downloaded locally, processed, and then deleted locally
 - processing consists of
-    - create thumbnails
+    - creating thumbnails
-    - extract exif information
+    - extracting exif information
-    - determine colours
+    - determining colours
-    - send to subject recognition API
+    - sending the picture to a subject recognition API
-    - if geo exif data
+    - if the picture contains geo exif data
-        - geocode - get localtion information (via external API)
+        - geocoding: get localtion information (via external API)
-        - get altitude (via external API)
+        - altitude encoding (via an external API)

 Main parts:
 - SPA: the front end is a Angular 2 single page application